Dec 21, 2022

 What is MTD ITSA (Income tax self assessment)?

-MTD for income tax self assessment, also known as Making Tax Digital for ITSA, will require all self-employed people and landlords with sales of more than £50,000 per annum in the first year and over £30,000 in the second year.
+MTD for income tax self assessment, also known as Making Tax Digital for ITSA or just MTD for IT, will require all self-employed people and landlords with sales of more than £50,000 per annum in the first year, over £30,000 in the second year and over £20,000 in the third year.
 That is businesses that aren't a limited liability company or equivalent must submit quarterly profit and loss returns electronically.

 What do you need to submit for MTD for ITSA?

-Businesses who join MTD for Income Tax need to, for each trading or property business they operate, submit a quarterly report to HMRC of income and expenses in defined categories.
+Businesses who join MTD for Income Tax need to, for each trading or property business they operate, submit a quarterly report to HMRC of income and expenses.

 HMRC will respond by providing an estimate of their year to date tax liability and the estimated tax liability can be viewed at any time.
 At the end of the year, after all of the quarterly returns, the EOPS adjusts the figures as necessary, then there is “finalisation”, replacing the old Self Assessment tax return.